JWS Consulting is a division of Johnson Winter & Slattery providing commercial consulting services.

 Recommended in Energy Law

-Listed as a leading lawyer in Energy Law and Climate Change Law
+Listed as a leading lawyer in Climate Change Law

 Amanda spent over a decade practising in the UK advising on energy and infrastructure, particularly rail, and is a former partner of CMS Cameron McKenna, London.